ashuvssut/women-safety-app/README.md

-# With you - Women safety app
+# Withyou - Women safety app

 An App that can **send current location of the user** to her *trusted list* of contacts when in danger with just one tap **via SMS**.